jeinglis/Scripts/Generics/readme.md

-Code snippets written in generic style for all types
+Code written for generic types